Please follow & like us :)

 Fried Artichokes

-These little treasures are perfect as an addition to a meatless meal.
-In Sicily, you will often find fried artichokes in pastella on a St. Joseph’s Day table or as part of a Lenten meal, along with other traditional dishes such as Pasta con le Sarde and Sfingi.
+Fried artichokes in pastella are a staple on the St. Joseph’s Day table or as part of a Lenten meal, along with other traditional dishes such as Pasta con le Sarde and Sfingi.
+They are also often served as a delicious appetizer during holiday gatherings.

 Ingredients to make pastella.